Parker Arts Shakespeare Festival

 - Up to ten groups/soliloquies may audition at each school.
 Two to four groups/soliloquies auditioning will be selected to perform at the festival.

-- Festival groups/soliloquies will perform the same scene twice.
+- Groups/soliloquies will perform the same scene twice on two different stages.
 Each performance will be judged.

 - Shakespeare’s exact written words must be used.
 No paraphrasing or adaptations are allowed.
 Cuts or condensed formats are permitted, as long as the language is maintained.
 (Example: combine two sets of lines for an actor by eliminating a character’s lines that are not necessary in order to fit the time line.)
 Please do not attempt English accents.

-- Costumes will be judged.
+- Students must arrive in costume.
+Costumes will be judged.
 Costumes may be “period,” similar to those of Shakespeare’s time, or other historical time period, or conceptual, as long as they are cohesive, appropriate and enhance performance.
 Costumes should be simple and should not be rented or expensive.
 All student props should fit within a 12 gallon tub (22”x15”x12”).

 The School Coordinator oversees the selection of groups, scenes to be performed, rehearsals, and costuming.
 These activities should be student-directed as much as possible, depending on student experience and skill level.
 The School Coordinator is responsible for coordinating an audition date, time and location for their school groups, as well as in-school communication, parent communication and permission forms, and overall supervision and coordination of the school’s participating groups at the Festival.
 Additional chaperones are encouraged.
-Parker Arts is not responsible for student supervision or held liable for their actions.
+Parker Arts is not responsible for participant and spectator supervision will not be held liable for their actions.

 Each school may have up to ten groups audition (including soliloquies).
-Two to four groups will be chosen to perform at the Festival.
+Two to five groups will be selected to perform at the Festival.
 All group auditions will be conducted by Parker Arts judges at your school on the same day determined by the School Coordinator and Festival Coordinator.
-Each group must provide an Evaluation Form with page one completed and a copy of the excerpt from Shakespeare’s play to the judge(s).
-Scenes should be between two to five minutes.
-Soliloquies should be one to two minutes and include one comic and one tragic soliloquy.
-Students should be in costume, but pictures or sketches of costumes are allowed at this time.
-Judges will take page one of the Evaluation Form and the scoring pages and excerpt will be returned to the School Coordinator at auditions.
+Each group must provide two Performance Evaluation Forms with participant information completed and one copy of the excerpt from Shakespeare’s play to the judge(s).
+Group scenes should be between two to five minutes.
+Soliloquy scenes should be one to two minutes and include one comic and one tragic soliloquy.
+Students should be in costume, but pictures or sketches of costumes are allowed at auditions.
+Judges will take page one of the Evaluation Form and the scoring rubric will be returned to the School Coordinator at auditions.